Standardized education is not the bogeyman it is often made out to be.

 And they are included under the term “agency.”

-The toxin in this analogy is the demands from others that tend to thwart the primary psychological needs.
+The toxic equivalent to carbon dioxide in this analogy is the demands from others that tend to thwart the primary psychological needs.

 There are societal demands, organizational demands, and more directly there are demands from authority figures who may have been appointed rather arbitrarily to work with the students in that particular school or classroom.